The Science behind BioNatur

 Biodegradable materials are materials that can be broken down naturally by microorganisms such as bacteria, fungi and algae.
 The degradation of these materials occurs through the consumption by bacteria to produce water, gasses, minerals, and new biomass over time.
 It is possible for these materials to biodegraded by anaerobic bacteria (in the absence of oxygen).
 Some of our competitors are blatantly wrong in their statements.
 We don’t know if they are lying, or if their salespeople honestly don’t understand the technology.
 If you read that “biodegradable means microplastics,” they are wrong.

-BioNatur plastics are truly biodegradable in a landfill environment - where 91% of all plastic waste will end up.
+BioNatur plastics are biodegradable in an anaerobic environment, including most landfills - where 86% of all plastic waste will end up.
 Our proprietary organic additive target microorganisms capable of processing petroleum molecules.
-It has been tested using ASTM D5511 and D5526 standards to ensure our plastics truly biodegrade in a landfill into water, dirt and gas.
+It has been tested using ASTM D5511 standards to ensure our plastics biodegrade into water, dirt and gases.
+And total petroleum hydrocarbon testing demonstrates that no plastics were left in the system after the conclusion of ASTM D5511 testing.

 BioNatur plastic uses an organic polymer to attract naturally occurring anaerobic bacteria in the landfill to digest the enzymes and break down the large plastic polymer molecules into smaller organic molecules that the bacteria then recognize as food.
-They then digest these smaller molecules and continue the process until the plastic is fully biodegraded, typically in 8-12 years.
+They then digest these smaller molecules and continue the process until the plastic is fully biodegraded in a fraction of the time it takes traditional plastic to biodegrade.

 • Degradation is a decomposition process that terminates in the fragmentation of plastics under the conditions of heat, sunlight, and moisture, resulting in the weakening of the plastic’s physical structure.
 So-called oxo-degradables are in this category.
 They often cite ASTM D6954 testing to make their claims.